 There are so many different types of hair extension types and pieces and closures are one of them.
 Closures allow the ultimate protection for your hair.
 They completely cover your scalp making them a great protective style!

-When it comes to partial weaves, sew-ins and even with some types of wigs hair is left out to blend with the weave and cover tracks.
-These styles are not always as fully protective as closures as it covers all your hair while still allowing your weave to look like it is coming out of your scalp.
+When it comes to partial weaves, sew-ins, and even with some types of wigs hair is left out to blend with the weave and cover tracks.
+These styles are not always as fully protected as closures as it covers all your hair while still allowing your weave to look like it is coming out of your scalp.

 Closures are awesome and we want to make sure that you find the one that is right for you and know everything about them!
 From the types of closures to the installation, pros, and cons, let's go over everything you need to know about closures.

 Closures are a full coverage hair attachment that protects your natural hair.
 They can be added to your sew-in or a wig.
 Unlike tracks, it attaches to a lace base allowing it to have a scalp like a resemblance.

 The base mimics a scalp and consists of a piece of lace fabric with numerous single hair strands attached.
 They come in various sizes but usually come in a square or rectangular-shaped piece usually about four by four.

 They are ideal for anyone who wants a full-coverage weave

 Types Of Closures